 Under Article 81 of the Patent Act, wilful patent infringement is a criminal offence.
 Therefore, patentees can also instigate criminal proceedings against an infringer.

 In addition, patentees can request border control measures (Article 86a et seq of the Patent Act).

 The Federal Patent Court has exclusive jurisdiction to adjudicate first-instance patent infringement and validity disputes and order preliminary injunctions in patent infringement proceedings.
 Therefore, there is no possibility for forum shopping in Switzerland.

 What are the stages in the litigation process leading up to a full trial?

 On receipt of the statement of claim, the court will ask the plaintiff to pay a court fee retainer, typically within two weeks.
-The amount of the retainer depends on the amount in dispute, although the retainer requested usually corresponds to 50% of the presumed total court fees.
+The amount of the retainer depends on the amount in dispute.
+The (initial) retainer requested usually corresponds to 50% of the presumed total court fees.